William Abel

-His best season was 1923 when he had an aggregate of 957.
-However, in 1914 (when Surrey won the County Championship), he hit up 524 runs in sixteen County games with a highest score of 87.
-As a bowler, Abel began as fast-medium, but lessening his pace he exploited the leg-break and the googly.
-In his most successful season as a bowler 1919, he took thirty-seven wickets.
+His best season was 1923 when he had an aggregate of 957 runs.
+However, in 1914, when Surrey won the County Championship, he scored 524 runs in sixteen county matches, with a highest score of 87.
+As a bowler, Abel began as a fast-medium bowler, but later reduced his pace and relied on the leg break and the googly.
+In his most successful season as a bowler, in 1919, he took 37 wickets.
 He was a first-rate slip fielder.
 After serving in the First World War, Abel did not enjoy good health.